 A.J.
 Rush, MD

-Dr. Rush is triple board-certified in physical medicine and rehabilitation, pediatrics and pediatric rehabilitation medicine.
+Dr. Rush is the medical director of the Outpatient Pediatric Program.
+He is triple board-certified in physical medicine and rehabilitation, pediatrics and pediatric rehabilitation medicine.
 Previous experience includes private practice in pediatric rehabilitation and spasticity management and serving as the attending pediatric physiatrist at The Children’s Institute in Pittsburgh, Pa.
 Dr. Rush also completed a fellowship in gait and motion analysis at MossRehab in Philadelphia, Pa.
 He earned his MD from Temple University School of Medicine.
 Additionally, Dr. Rush belongs to the American Academy of Physical Medicine and Rehabilitation, American Academy of Pediatrics and American Academy of Cerebral Palsy and Developmental Medicine.

 Tom G. Shahwan, MD

 Dr. Shahwan recently joined Mary Free Bed Rehabilitation Medical Group as a full-time physiatrist.
 His primary role will be serving the Kalamazoo area in his role of Medical Director of Rehabilitation for Bronson Healthcare.

 Dr. Shahwan graduated with honors from the University of Illinois College of Medicine.
 He completed his residency in Physician Medicine & Rehabilitation at Thomas Jefferson University and in Interventional Pain Management with Professional Pain Management with Professional Pain Associates in Woodbury, N.J., and Orthopedics Surgery at the Mayo Clinic.

 Dr. Shahwan treats patients who have a variety of impairments and diagnoses.
 He is a fellow with the American Board of Disability Analysts and the American Academy of Physical Medicine and Rehabilitation.